ObsidianWRK/Vueni-3-Midday-fork-/VERCEL_DEPLOYMENT_SETUP.md

 ## Troubleshooting

+### Next.js Not Detected Error

+**Error:** `Error: No Next.js version detected.
+Make sure your package.json has "next" in either "dependencies" or "devDependencies"`

+**Cause:** This happens when Vercel is looking for Next.js at the repository root, but the Next.js app is in a subdirectory (e.g., `apps/dashboard`).

+**Solution:** Set the **Root Directory** in your Vercel project settings:

+1. Navigate to: https://vercel.com/team_M8ZkinGzi726gTb8ciEL1DCJ/dashboard/settings (or your project settings)
+2. Scroll to **General** → **Root Directory**
+3. Enter: `apps/dashboard` (or `apps/website`, `packages/email` depending on which app)
+4. Click **Save**
+5. Trigger a new deployment

+**Note:** The `rootDirectory` setting cannot be configured in `vercel.json` - it must be set in the Vercel Dashboard project settings.

+### Current Configuration

+The `apps/dashboard/vercel.json` has been updated with:
+- `framework: "nextjs"` - Explicitly tells Vercel this is a Next.js project
+- `buildCommand: "turbo build --filter=@midday/dashboard"` - Uses Turbo for monorepo builds
+- `installCommand: "cd ../.. && bun install"` - Installs from monorepo root

 ### Build Errors
 - Ensure all dependencies are in `package.json`
 - Check turbo.json configuration
 - Verify root package.json has correct scripts
+- Make sure Root Directory is set correctly in Vercel project settings

 ### Multiple Regions Error
 - Configurations already updated to use only `iad1` region